GoogleCloudPlatform/PerfKitBenchmarker/README.md

 ADVANCED: HOW TO RUN BENCHMARKS WITHOUT CLOUD PROVISIONING (eg: local workstation)
 ==================
-It is possible to run PerfKitBenchmarker without running the Cloud provioning steps.
+It is possible to run PerfKit Benchmarker without running the Cloud provioning steps.
 This is useful if you want to run on a local machine, or have a benchmark like iperf run from an external point to a Cloud VM.

 In order to do this you need to make sure:
-* The static (ie not provisioned by PerfKitBenchmarker) machine is ssh'able
+* The static (ie not provisioned by PerfKit Benchmarker) machine is ssh'able
 * The user PerfKitBenchmarker will login as has 'sudo' access.  (*** Note we hope to remove this restriction soon ***)

 Next you will want to create a YAML user config file describing how to connect to the machine as follows: